antonyga/ragxpert/README.md

 ---

-> Built with ❤️ using Streamlit, OpenAI, and ChromaDB.
+> Built with ❤️ using Streamlit, OpenAI, and FAISS.